Skip to content

 Frequently asked questions

-Can I use Class 4 shingles to get an insurance discount in Grand Island?
+Do I need impact-resistant Class 4 shingles in Grand Island?

 Wind/hail deductible notice